Patti Wolter

 Helen Gurley Brown Magazine Professor

 Patti Wolter joined the Medill faculty in the spring of 2002.
-She was named the Helen Gurley Brown Magazine Professor in 2018 and the Charles Deering McCormick Distinguished Clinical Professor in 2020.
-Prior to joining the faculty, she spent 12 years in senior staff magazine jobs in New York, San Francisco and Chicago.
+She was named the Helen Gurley Brown Magazine Professor in 2018 and a Charles Deering McCormick Distinguished Clinical Professor in 2020.
+Prior to joining the faculty, she spent a dozen years in senior staff magazine jobs in New York, San Francisco and Chicago.
 She served as managing editor as well as acting editor at Mother Jones magazine and oversaw the award-winning health investigations team at Self magazine.
 She also worked as the managing editor and editor-in-chief of The Neighborhood Works, a non-profit magazine that covered community organizing and public affairs.
-Her freelance writing on women’s health and nutrition has appeared in a range of publications, and she continues to work as an editorial consultant for various print and online outlets.
+Her freelance writing on women’s health and nutrition has appeared in a range of publications since joining the Medill faculty, and she has served as an editorial consultant for a variety of media outlets.